-What is Kevin Poulsen Net Worth in 2021 by Forbes?
-Here the most Reliable blog for celebrity Net Worth present you with everything you want to know about Kevin Poulsen, his full biography, Weight, Height, Career, Age, Personal life.
+What is Kevin Poulsen Net Worth in 2022 by Forbes?
+Here the most Reliable blog for celebrities net worth presents you with everything you want to know about Kevin Poulsen, his full biography, Weight, Height, Career, Age, Personal life.
 And answer all your questions like: how old is he? how did he learn to hack? his he a blackhat hacker or a whitehat hacker?
 Is he still alive?
-How much is Kevin Poulsen Net Worth in 2021 according to Forbes?
-And more answers to all your unanswered questions with lots of interesting facts you will never want to miss about him in 2021 according to Forbes?
+How much is Kevin Poulsen Net Worth in 2022 according to Forbes?
+And more answers to all your unanswered questions with lots of interesting facts you will never want to miss about him.

 |Net Worth||$1 Million - $5 Million|

 |Date of birth||30 November 1965|

 Kevin Poulsen is one of the most popular and dangerous blackhat hackers but now a contributing editor at The Daily Beast.
 He became popular for penetrating the telephones of telephone companies in the early 1990s to win telephone competitions on radio stations.

 By servicing all the phone lines to radio stations in Los Angeles, he could guarantee that he would be a properly numbered caller and win, say, $ 20,000 in cash and a Porsche 944 S2 Cabriolet.
 When the FBI started chasing Poulsen, he hid like a fugitive.
 He appeared in NBC’s Unsolved Mysteries and was finally arrested in April 1991 after 18 months on the run.
 He pleaded guilty to computer fraud and served just over 5 years in prison.
 At the time, it was the longest American punishment for piracy.